kanhaiya-gupta/Advanced-Python-with-OOP-Projects/README.md

 # Advanced Python with OOP Projects

 A collection of Python projects designed to demonstrate advanced object-oriented programming (OOP) principles.
-Each project showcases practical applications, ranging from command-line tools to web applications and APIs, leveraging Python's capabilities and various libraries.
+Each project showcases practical applications, ranging from command-line tools to web applications, APIs, and image processing, leveraging Python's capabilities and various libraries.
 This repository is ideal for learners and developers looking to explore OOP concepts through real-world examples.

 ## Projects Overview